mulle-sde/mulle-match/README.md

 ![](mulle-monitor.png)

-**mulle-monitor** watches for changes in a folder (and subfolders) using [fswatch](https://github.com/emcrisostomo/fswatch) or [inotifywait](https://linux.die.net/man/1/inotifywait).
-It then matches the observed filename against a set of *patternfiles* and then calls the appropriate callback executable based on this pattern matching.
+**mulle-monitor** watches for the creation, deletion and updates of files in the working directory (and its sub-directories) using [fswatch](https://github.com/emcrisostomo/fswatch) or [inotifywait](https://linux.die.net/man/1/inotifywait).
+It then matches those filenames against a set of *patternfiles* to determine the appropriate executable to call.

-The callback then may trigger further tasks.
+**mulle-monitor** comes with no *patternfiles*, *callbacks*, or *tasks* built-in.

 ![](dox/mulle-monitor-overview.png)